Self-Supervised Exploration via Temporal Inconsistency in Reinforcement Learning: Conclusion

 \section{Conclusion}

 To address the challenge of sparse rewards, we propose a simple yet effective intrinsic reward for DRL.
-Specifically, we train a self-supervised prediction model and get a set of snapshots of the prediction model parameters for free.
+Specifically, we train a self-supervised prediction model and maintain a set of snapshots of the prediction model parameters for free.
 We further utilize the nuclear norm to evaluate the temporal inconsistency between the predictions of different snapshots, which can be further deployed as the intrinsic reward.
 Moreover, the variational weighting mechanism is proposed to adaptively assign weights to different snapshots.
 Our solution does not incur additional training costs, while maintaining higher noise tolerance.
 In two widely-used environments, TIR shows a promising advantage compared to other competing intrinsic rewards-based methods.
+In the future, we will further investigate improving the prediction performance with more trajectory information instead of using only the information from one transition.